Wheel of Misfortune

 Getting software to production is one thing, maintaining it however is a whole other ball game.
-In your local development environment everything is always running smooth, network issues?
+In your local development environment everything is always running smoothly, network issues?
 Shortage on storage?
 Slow performance?
 Those issues often arise when your application is running on a server somewhere with actual production load and data.
+As developers we cannot be ignorant anymore and leave it to a system engineer to keep the system running for us.
+That ship has long since sailed, we have to reinvent our way of working to develop new software and think ahead about the challenges of running it.

 A tool I’ve been using to help teams think openly about this is the Wheel of Misfortune.
 It contains all the scenarios you would rather not encounter on a Friday afternoon.
 The team spins the wheel and one of the scenarios will be picked at random, the team will then sit together and determine what steps they would do to mitigate.
+This may sound easier than it is.
+Because there are often more variables involved once you start brainstorming about a specific scenario.

-Phase 1: collecting scenario’s
+Phase 1: collecting scenarios

 A wheel is just an empty wheel without any unfortunate scenarios.
 So to have a successful session we first have to collect situations that are fitting to the specific application or context the team works in.
 A way to approach this is to organize a brainstorm session with post-its and a blank whiteboard.
 Split the team up into groups of two and tell everyone to think about everything that can go wrong.
 Nothing is too crazy, there is always some truth behind every problem written down.

 Once the stream of new post-its starts to dry up it’s time to organize the board, group the cards that are about the same kind of problems.
-In the order of ‘networking’, ‘data corruption’, ‘unavailable colleagues’ etc..
+In the order of ‘networking’, ‘data corruption’, ‘unavailable colleagues’ etc.

 Phase 2: Spin the wheel

 At this stage we can add our scenarios to a spinning wheel.
-For the create and handy one’s out there, you might build something real that can be brought on site.
+For the creative and handy ones out there, you might build something real that can be brought on site.
 But these days there are plenty of free online tools to use.
-For example Wheel of Names | Random name picker
+For example Wheel of Names.

 Now you can spin the wheel!